openebs-archive/openebs-docs/docs/operations.md

         storage: 4G
   ```

-- Edit the yaml file to update
+- Edit the YAML file to update

   - name of the pvc
   - the annotation `snapshot.alpha.kubernetes.io/snapshot:`